New Construction Homes In Northern VA

 You also want to get clear on a budget.
 This could eliminate some areas right off the bat.
 Second, figure out where you want to be near.
 Commute is a big part of this process.

-If you have not yet looked around at where some of the locations are I have been discussing, take a look at the map.
+If you have not yet looked around at some of the locations I have been discussing, take a look at a map and then drive around to get a feel for Northern VA.

 Finally, you will want to narrow down the type of home you want considering your budget and area desires.